 For non-specified category vouchers, HACA will allow the PBV owner to refer households for placement on the waiting list.
-HACA will use the following local preferences for purposes of establishing priority.
-The local preferences are weighted differently, with the higher number representing a higher ranking.
+HACA will use the following local differently, with the higher number representing a higher ranking.
 Each applicant family can be granted a maximum of one local preference plus the Owner Referral preference (if they qualify).
 Weights for each preference are as follows: